theodds/2024-ISBA-Short/README.md

 # Required R Packages

-The canonical reference manuals for installing R packages can be found on CRAN at
+The canonical reference manual for installing R packages can be found on CRAN at
 <https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages>.